19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 290 Macon Ave, Asheville, NC 28804 | (800) 438-580

 We frequent Edison at The Omni Grove Park Inn for its stunning sunset views over the Blue Ridge Mountains.
 This is a must-visit Asheville experience.
 It’s also one of our favorite rooftop restaurants.
-Opt for a delicious lunch with seasonal craft cocktails, local beers, and a menu featuring sandwiches, charcuterie, soups, wings, Thai lettuce wraps, and salads.
+While we suggest making reservations for sunset (check times!), you could also opt for a delicious lunch with seasonal craft cocktails, local beers, and a menu featuring sandwiches, charcuterie, soups, wings, Thai lettuce wraps, and salads.
 For a high-end dining experience, try Sunset Terrace for delectable scallops and steak.
+In the winter, don’t miss the gingerbread house exhibition.

 Nine Mile